sanjaycit/admission_assistant_ai_mini_project/README.md

 # Admission Assistant AI 🎓

-A full-stack, real-time Retrieval-Augmented Generation (RAG) platform that provides guidance on college admissions by dynamically answering questions on eligibility, required documents, and deadlines, along with offering a step-by-step checklist.
+A full-stack, real-time Retrieval-Augmented Generation (RAG) platform that provides guidance on college admissions by dynamically answering questions on eligibility, required documents, deadlines, fees, and offering a step-by-step checklist.

 ## Features

-- **Intelligent Admission Guidance**: Delivers precise answers related to college eligibility criteria, required documents, application deadlines, and admission processes.
+- **Intelligent Admission Guidance**: Delivers precise answers related to college eligibility criteria, required documents, application deadlines, fees, and admission processes.
+- **Guidance-Type Classification**: Every query is automatically classified into one of five categories — `eligibility`, `documents`, `deadlines`, `process`, or `fees` — so the LLM always generates a response formatted to match exactly what the student asked.
+- **Intent-Aware Cache Validation**: Before serving cached results, the system verifies the cached context actually aligns with the query's topic (e.g., ranking data is never served for a fees query), preventing silent cache misuse.
 - **Step-by-Step Checklists**: Automatically synthesizes structured, easy-to-follow checklists for prospective students based on targeted college requirements.
 - **Real-Time Web Scraping**: Dynamically fetches and extracts up-to-date admission procedures from university web pages using `trafilatura` and DuckDuckGo search.
 - **Smart RAG Pipeline**: Uses ChromaDB for vector caching with entity-aware searching to prevent cross-contamination when querying different colleges.